William Wolfskill: History

-Wolfskill moved to New Mexico in 1821, while the region was a province of Mexico called Santa Fe de Nuevo México.
+Wolfskill was born in Madison County, Kentucky on March 20, 1798.
+His family followed Daniel Boone to Missouri.
+He moved to New Mexico in 1821, while the region was a province of Mexico called Santa Fe de Nuevo México.
 He spent ten years fur trapping in the New Mexico area, as the fur trade was highly lucrative and he could put together a stake for his future.
 In 1828 he became a naturalized Mexican citizen.

 Wolfskill left Taos, New Mexico, in September 1830 with a party of mountain men that included George C. Yount.
-When they arrived in Southern California in early 1831 (using the trail Jedediah Smith had mapped across the Mojave desert), Wolfskill and Yount went to the coast to hunt sea otter.
+When they arrived in Southern California in early 1831 (using the trail Jedediah Smith had mapped across the Mojave Desert), Wolfskill and Yount went to the coast to hunt sea otter.
 Wolfskill eventually returned to Southern California while Yount decided to go north, and the two parted company.
 Yount settled in the Napa Valley.

+In 1832, Wolfskill led the massacre of the village of Puhú by American and Mexican fur trappers.

 As a naturalized citizen of Mexico, Wolfskill was allowed to own land and bought a parcel where downtown Los Angeles later developed.
 He began to cultivate grapevines for wine.
 He eventually planted 32,000 vines on a 48-acre vineyard.
 Initially, he planted mission vines, which had been introduced by the Spanish missionaries.
 He expanded his plantings to include other varietals later.

 In May 1842 Wolfskill was awarded a large land grant in that area that developed as Winters, California in what is now Yolo County.
 His younger brother John joined him, and they named the property Rancho Rio de los Putos, after a nearby creek.
 The name was derived by Spanish colonists from Lake Miwok puṭa wuwwe, meaning "grassy creek."